bootdotdev/blog/content/javascript/why-learn-javascript.md

 ---
-title: "6 Critical Reasons Beginner Programmers Should Learn JavaScript in 2021"
+title: "6 Critical Reasons Beginner Programmers Should Learn JavaScript in 2022"
 author: Zulie Rane
 date: "2021-05-25"
 categories:
   - "javascript"
 tags:
   - "mailing-list"
+images:
+  - /img/pexels-artem-podrez-4492129-scaled.jpeg
 ---

 “Why learn JavaScript?”
 I asked my sister when she was in college and starting to pick up the fundamentals of JavaScript.
 “Isn’t it ancient?
 Do people still use it?”